Autographed Poetry Books on Sale now!

 “Carol Park’s gorgeous and poignant debut collection, Songs Sharp and Tender, is a love letter to the self in relationship with others and the earth, even as it holds space for the grief and loss that always attends deep love.
 The poems interrogate fraught identities, personal and political, mapping out a path to wholeness and redemption.
 Park reflects on the vulnerability of loved ones and the joys and burdens of bearing a self into the world.
 Through all comes an affirmation of forgiveness and reconciliation sustaining us in a bewildering and beautiful world.” —Heathen Durr

-Readers praise Songs Sharp & Tender:
+Praise for Songs Sharp & Tender